JentoP/obsidian-agent/README.md

 Also you can right click over select text, in your markdown notes, to summarize or ask the agent about the selection.

 ## 🟡 Disclosures
-This plugin connects to remote Google AI services to process your requests.
+This plugin connects to remote AI services (Google, OpenRouter) or local servers to process your requests.

 > **Why is this needed?**
-> The AI models that power these features run on external servers and require an internet connection.
+> The AI models that power these features run on external servers (or your local machine) and require a connection.
 Your notes or queries are sent securely to the selected provider for processing, and the results are only returned to your vault.

-To use these AI service, you must set a Google API key.
+To use cloud-based AI services, you must set the corresponding API key.
 You are responsible for obtaining and managing your API keys.

 ## 🫱🏼‍🫲🏼 Contributing & Support